 Denver, Colorado, crapped on all my gardening dreams.
 Plant a blue hydrangea in Denver and it will bloom pink in rebellion like a teenager drinking straight from their father’s scotch bottle.
 The soil isn’t the right pH, you have to drop some acid around that shrub to get it the color of Kurt Cobain’s eyes.
 (See what I did there?)
 We’re talkin’ bag after bag of chemicals each and every spring–you become the Walter White of gardening.
-It’s expensive, too, like redoing your bedroom in a kinky gladiator theme: Eventually, the dry cleaning for centurion tunics gets pricey.
+It’s expensive.
+Like redoing your bedroom in a kinky gladiator theme, eventually the dry cleaning for centurion tunics gets pricey.

 Bamboo was my other horticultural sob story in the Mile High City.
 The few varieties that survive there only do so with a level of special treatment and attention that would make Gwyneth Paltrow uneasy.
 You basically have to import a small section of China and freeze it in time in your backyard.
 You end up sinking more worry and maintenance into that tiny patch of land than your entire house and your water bill resembles the dancing waters of the Bellagio.